 - Zone 3 is an important area of the Reserve because of the density and abundance of tortoises compared to other zones.
 An important area of desert tortoise density is located along the proposed alignments within the Reserve. - Impacts to Zone 3 are likely more substantial than impacts to other areas of the Reserve. - The desert tortoise population in the Reserve declined at an average rate of 3.2 percent (±2.0 standard error) annually over the past 20 years, which is also reflective of declines in Zone 3.
-Much of the decline was likely related to wildland fires that occurred in the late 2000s.
+Much of the decline was likely related to wildland fires that occurred in the early 2000s.
 Recent stabilization of the population may be occurring, though at lower levels than pre-fire conditions. - The area of effects to desert tortoises for the highway includes the ROW, some habitat north of the highway, and habitat south of the ROW that could be disconnected from the rest of Zone 3.
-It is anticipated that desert tortoise habitat south of the ROW would be fragmented from the rest of the Reserve, though this could be partially offset with the installation of culverts or viaducts (raised highway segments that allow wildlife to pass underneath; see last bullet). - The biological value of Zone 6 for tortoises and adding it to the Reserve, if appropriate, and including measures consistent with the Amended HCP changed circumstances provisions. - Consideration of alternative structures for tortoise passage could include viaducts (long-span raised highway segments that allow wildlife to pass underneath); these are likely more effective than culverts to allow desert tortoise passage.
+It is anticipated that desert tortoise habitat south of the ROW would be fragmented from the rest of the Reserve, though this could be partially offset with the installation of passageways, including culverts or viaducts (long-span raised highway segments that allow wildlife to pass underneath). - The biological value of proposed Zone 6 for tortoises and its addition to the Reserve, if appropriate, must be considered, and include measures consistent with the Amended HCP changed circumstances provisions.

-As part of the review process, the USFWS may determine that measures in addition to those proposed should be included to minimize and mitigate ROW and RMP revisions.
+As part of the review process, the USFWS may determine that measures in addition to those proposed should be included to minimize impacts from the ROW and from RMP revisions.
 Additional measures could include:

-- Improving tortoise passage along existing roadways within and outside the Reserve (e.g. Cottonwood Springs Road, State Route 18, and Old Highway 91) through construction of viaducts that increase habitat connectivity within the UVRRU. - Habitat restoration projects in Zone 3 or other zones of the Reserve. - Acquisition of land from willing sellers to provide additional protection of habitat. - Other actions to minimize or mitigate effects on Mojave desert tortoise.
+- Improving tortoise passage along existing roadways within and outside the Reserve (e.g. Cottonwood Springs Road, State Route 18, Red Hills Parkway, and Old Highway 91) through construction of passageways that increase habitat connectivity within the UVRRU. - Habitat restoration projects in Zone 3 or other zones of the Reserve. - Acquisition of land from willing sellers to provide additional protection of habitat. - Other actions to minimize or avoid effects on Mojave desert tortoise.

-This analysis could also be used by the USFWS to evaluate potential reasonable and prudent alternatives, measures, and other terms and conditions if the BLM initiates formal ESA Section 7 consultation on a Northern Corridor alternative that impacts the Reserve.
+This analysis was used by the USFWS to evaluate potential reasonable and prudent alternatives, measures, and other terms and conditions when the BLM initiated formal ESA Section 7 consultation on the Northern Corridor.